 The Assurance Services team reports to each meeting of the Council’s Risk Committee on the status of all audit work and annual Audit Plan progress.
-Additionally, every six months, the Director of Assurance Services will provide an update on how agreed management actions (identified to address issues raised in an audit) are being implemented.
+Additionally, every six months, the University Secretary will provide an update on how agreed management actions (identified to address issues raised in an audit) are being implemented.
 This reporting cycle supports Council’s governance responsibilities and aims to support the University operating effectively, efficiently, sustainably and compliantly.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.